 The temple is one of the largest in India, covering six hectares.
 The initial structure dates from the 9th-century Chola dynasty.
 Later extensions are attributed to the Vijayanagar Sangama dynasty of the 14th and 15th centuries and the Saluva and Tuluva dynasties of the 15th and 16th centuries.KNOW MORE ABOUT IT

-The Kalahasti temple is located 36 km away from the famous temple of Tirupati.
+Kalahasti is located 36 km away from the famous temple of Tirupati.
 The interior of the temple was built around the 5th century and the outside during the 12th century by the Chola and Vijayanagar kings.

 Lord Shiva is worshiped here as Kalahasteeswara symbolizing the salvation and the death of the ego.
 Shiva is embodied by a white Vayu Lingam that is said to be self-manifested (Swayambhu).
 This lingam can not be touched by the devotees, not even by the Brahmins (priests).